mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Confusion matrix showing the performance of ISADetect models in predicting fixed versus variable instruction width using \ac{LOGO CV}.
 The percentages represent the mean prediction accuracy across all models for each instruction width type classification. \label{fig:cm-logo-instructionwidthtype}](./images/results/confusion-logo-instructionwidthtype-allmodels.svg){ width=300px }

 \autoref{fig:logo-instructionwidthtype-by-model} aggregates the results across \acp{ISA}.
-Similar to the performance seen with endianness classification, the performance of the embedding models perform better than the non-embedding counterparts, with the _Simple1d-E_ model performing the best with an overall accuracy of 87.8% and a standard deviation of 4.3%.
+Similar to the performance seen with endianness classification, the performance of the embedding models perform better than the non-embedding counterparts, with the _Simple1d-E_ model performing the best with a mean accuracy of 88.0%.

 \autoref{fig:logo-instructionwidthtype-by-isa} aggregates results across the different models.
-Many \acp{ISA} are correctly classified with accuracy well above 90%, while others perform poorly.
+Many \acp{ISA} are correctly classified with accuracy well above 90%, while others perform poorly and show large performance variations across runs.

 \autoref{fig:cm-logo-instructionwidthtype} aggregates the results across \acp{ISA} and models, and shows the confusion matrix.
 We see that the models are slightly biased towards predicting fixed instruction width.